- Current Students

 MCoun Program: The MCoun with a School Counseling Major Option offered at OSU Corvallis is a three year part-time hybrid program offered through Ecampus.
 Information about the program can be found at: http://ecampus.oregonstate.edu/online-degrees/graduate/education/master-counseling/.

-The MCoun at OSU-Cascades in Bend is offered in full-time residential format.
+The MCoun at OSU-Cascades in Bend offers a part-time option that spans three years as well as a full-time option that can be completed in two years.
 Both the Clinical Mental Health Counseling major option and the School Counseling major option are available through OSU-Cascades.
 For more information about the OSU-Cascades MS in Counseling program go to: http://www.osucascades.edu/academics/counseling.

 PhD Program: FAQs